timescale/docs/use-timescale/hypertables/create.md

 ## Create a hypertable

-To create a hypertable, you need to create a standard PostgreSQL table, and then convert it into a hypertable.
+To create a hypertable, you create a standard PostgreSQL table and then convert it into a hypertable.

 Hypertables are intended for time-series data, so your table needs a column that